MicrosoftDocs/win32/desktop-src/accessibility-legacy.md

 ---
-Description: Overview of the Windows accessibility features you can incorporate into your UI framework.
+Description: Overview of the Windows accessibility technologies, including MSAA and UI Automation.
-title: Developing assistive technology for Windows ms.topic: article ms.date: 04/18/2019
+title: Legacy Windows accessibility and automation technology - MSAA to UI Automation ms.topic: article ms.date: 04/18/2019
 ---

-# Legacy accessibility technology - MSAA to UI Automation
+# Legacy accessibility and automation technology - MSAA to UI Automation

 Windows accessibility and automation consist of two technologies—Microsoft Active Accessibility (MSAA) and Microsoft UI Automation.
 MSAA is a legacy technology introduced with Windows 95, while UI Automation is a newer, more capable technology that addresses the limitations of MSAA.